LuckyMan23129/Flute/README.md

 </div>

-<div align="justify"> Table 2 and Figure 8 shows Flute indoor performance across the two locations.
+<div align="justify"> <strong> Table 2 </strong> and <strong> Figure 8 </strong> shows Flute indoor performance across the two locations.
 The indoor nodes received sunlight for just a few hours daily.
 Specifically, the nodes were deployed in summer of 2023 with many days of rain and inside of laboratories opening briefly without artificial lightening.
 Annotations (A) through (G) remain the same.
 The graphs show that AsTAR and AsTAR++ algorithms ensure sustainable operation even with reduced amount of harvested solar energy when indoors.
 Additionally, AsTAR++ significantly outperforms AsTAR through more aggressive overnight energy use, without negatively impacting device availability.
 As shown in Table 2, with AsTAR, LoRa nodes achieve an average 0.51 messages per hour indoor and 2.47 outdoor.
 AsTAR++ improves messaging rate by over 16x for indoor and 5x for outdoor, respectively.
 With AsTAR, LTE-M nodes achieve an average 0.53 messages per hour while indoor and 6.84 outdoor.
 Again, AsTAR++ improves messaging by over 1.7x for indoor and 2.2x for outdoor. </div>

 ## 5. Contributions